jj55j7/xrpay/README.md

 ### 4. Issue RLUSD to Parent

-Issue RLUSD from the issuer to the parent wallet:
+Issue RLUSD from the issuer to the parent wallet.
+PARENT_ADDRESS can be found in the dashboard feature of the app(Parent View):

 ```bash
 node issue-rlusd.js <ISSUER_SEED> <PARENT_ADDRESS> <AMOUNT>